Comparing QSR: ISO 13485 and 21 CFR Part 820

 The question everyone is asking is exactly when will the FDA adopt 13485?
 The FDA originally published a Notice of Proposed Rule Making (NPRM) in May 2018.
 The abstract from Regulation Identifier Number (RIN) 0910-AH99 states:

 “FDA intends to harmonize and modernize the Quality System regulation for medical devices.
 The revisions will update the existing requirements with the specifications of an international consensus standard for medical device manufacturers, ISO 13485:2016.
 The revisions are intended to promote the use of more modern risk management principles and reduce regulatory burdens on device manufacturers and importers by harmonizing domestic and international requirements.”

-The NPRM is at the Proposed Rule Stage, and had an action date of October 2020.
+The NPRM is at the Proposed Rule Stage and had an action date of October 2020.
 It is assumed that due to the Covid-19 pandemic, this action date has gotten pushed back as there has not been any further communication on the NPRM.
-A panel committee meeting will be held after issuance of the proposed rule.
+A panel committee meeting will be held after the issuance of the proposed rule.

 ISO 13485 Provides a Simpler Regulatory Framework

 ISO 13485 provides a framework for medical device manufacturers and suppliers to meet common regulatory requirements worldwide and serves as a strong foundation to meet FDA Part 820 requirements, as well as the requirements of other regulatory bodies in the world.
 As the FDA moves forward with harmonization this will be even easier.
 ISO 13485 provides a good choice as a quality management system for Medical Device organizations wishing to market their products in the US and internationally.

 Cavendish Scott has many years of experience working with meaningful and valuable management systems and quality requirements.
 We can perform a gap analysis review of your current system and then, if appropriate, propose some additional actions to be taken to ensure compliance with both ISO 13485 and FDA 21 CFR Part 820.